alastairrmcneill/smart-log/README.md

 ## 📄 License

-See LICENSE.txt file for details.
+See LICENSE.md file for details.

 ---